2016 in Konfrontacja Sztuk Walki: List of events

+Title fights

 KSW 34: New Order

 KSW 34: New Order was a mixed martial arts event held on March 5, 2016, at the Torwar in Warsaw, Poland.

 Background

 This promotional event was the first of 2016 and was aired on the free TV channel Polsat.
 Future events in this year will appear on PPV in Poland and the web platform KSW TV worldwide.

 Owners of Konfrontacja Sztuk Walki announced that Tomasz Narkun was expected to face Andre Muniz in his first title defense.
 On February 25, it was announced that Muniz withdrew from the bout due to elbow injury and was replaced by Cassio Barbosa de Oliveira who defeated UFC veteran Ronny Markes two weeks earlier at Shooto Brazil 61.